vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 The network will:

 1. _As part of the normal collateral "search" process:_ Access first the liquidity provider's temporary bond and then (if needed) the actual bond account to make up the shortfall.
 If there is insufficient funds to cover this amount, the full balance of both bond accounts will be used.
-Note that this means that the transfer request should include the liquidity provider's temporary bond account and bond account in the list of accounts to search, and that these accounts would always be emptied before any insurance pool funds are used or loss socialisation occurs.
+Note that this means that the transfer request should include the liquidity provider's temporary bond account and true bond account in the list of accounts to search, and that these accounts would always be emptied before any insurance pool funds are used or loss socialisation occurs.

-1. _If there was a shortfall and both bond accounts were accessed:_ Transfer an amount equal to the `market.liquidity.bondPenaltyParameter` calculated above from the liquidity provider's bond account to the market's insurance pool.
+1. _If there was a shortfall and either of the bond accounts was accessed:_ Transfer an amount equal to the `market.liquidity.bondPenaltyParameter` calculated above from the liquidity provider's bond account to the market's insurance pool.
 If there are insufficient funds in the temporary bond account and the bond account, the full amount will be used and the remainder of the penalty (or as much as possible) should be transferred from the liquidity provider's margin account.

 1. Initiate closeout of the LPs order and/or positions as normal if their margin does not meet the minimum maintenance margin level required.
 (NB: this should involve no change)

-1. _The liquidity providers bond account balance is always it's current commitment level:_ This is strictly their "true" bond account, funds in the "temporary" bond account are not counted as their commitment (though they do get included in market's overall commitment).
-Since we always search the temporary bond account first their true bond account balance can only drop to zero ones the temporary account has already been drained.
+1. _The liquidity provider's bond account balance is always their current commitment level:_ This is strictly their "true" bond account, funds in the "temporary" bond account are not counted as their commitment (though they do get included in market's overall commitment).
+Since we always search the temporary bond account first their true bond account balance can only drop to zero once the temporary account has already been drained.
 Once the party's "true" bond account balance drops to zero they are no longer a liquidity provider for fee/reward purposes.
 (From a Core perspective, it is as if the liquidity provider has exited their commitment entirely and they no longer need to be tracked as an LP.)

 Note: